 Open to view video.

-Open to view video.
-Nutrition plays a vital role in preventing and healing wounds.
-For chronic wounds it is essential to provide required nutrients - such as protein, carbohydrates, fats, vitamins, and minerals to support the body’s additional nutritional needs.
 An important part of wound management is to identify patients who are at risk for malnutrition, undernourished or overnourished and with indications of a deficiency in essential nutrients.
 If malnutrition is suspected, specific blood tests may reveal patient’s nutritional health is a factor contributing to patient’s weight and impaired wound healing.

 Bibliography: Nutrition and Wound Healing